 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
-Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password. - The password is the one that you specified the first time that you logged in.
-The password is case-sensitive. - The HOME page displays. - 4.
-From the menu at the top of the page, select SETTINGS. - 5.
-From the menu on the left, select PRODUCT REGISTRATION. - The PRODUCT REGISTRATION page displays. - 6.
-Click the REGISTER button. - The switch contacts the registration server. - 7.
-Follow the onscreen process to register the switch.
+Enter the IP address that is assigned to the switch.

+The password is the one that you specified the first time that you logged in.
+The password is case-sensitive.

+- 4. From the menu at the top of the page, select SETTINGS. - 5.
+From the menu on the left, select PRODUCT REGISTRATION.

+The PRODUCT REGISTRATION page displays.

+6. Click the REGISTER button.

+The switch contacts the registration server.

+7. Follow the onscreen process to register the switch.